coolguydork/amsco-ap-world-history-study-guide-companion/README.md

 .obsidian/workspace-mobile.json
 ```

-The rest of `.obsidian/` (themes, graph settings, plugins) is worth committing so your setup is reproducible.
+The rest of `.obsidian/` (themes, graph settings, plugins) is worth committing so your classmates get your setup when they clone the repo.

+---

+## Contributing

+Found an error, want to add a chapter, or have a better practice question?
+Pull requests are welcome.
+If you're in the same class, feel free to fork this and add your own annotations on top.